The main problem is that babies do not arrive with a set sleep schedule.

 When babies wake up mid-sleep and find you missing, they often cry.
 There is a natural urge for parents to want to reach out in a jolt and carry them into their arms once they hear a squeak from their baby.
 This is not bad at all.

 Waking up and carrying your baby at their every little cry will only disrupt their sleep pattern like you may not imagine.
 Babies who are carried at every sound may grow to develop the habit of waking up abruptly.

 You may walk into the room and observe from a distance, but allow the baby to learn to fall asleep on its own.
 After making noises, babies frequently go back to sleep on their own.
 If you notice the squeak starting to break into a cry, gently soothe your baby back to sleep.

-By the way, when we say take your time, we do not mean you should leave your baby to cry on for hours; not at all.
+By the way, when we say take your time, we do not mean you should leave your baby to cry for hours; not at all.
 Instead, it just means waiting a minute or two before lifting him.

 3. Set A Bedtime Routine.

-Consistency is key in developing a good sleeping habit for your baby.
+Consistency is key to developing a good sleeping habit for your baby.
 Create a nighttime sleep routine and follow it diligently.
 This way, your baby’s brain learns to recognize they have to sleep when it’s a particular time or when certain rituals are in place.

 For instance, if you put your baby to sleep in his crib at night while singing a lullaby, telling a story, or patting their back softly, make sure you do this consistently every night.
 Once the baby sees they are being placed in the crib while you are singing, talking, or patting their back, they know that it’s sleepy time.